Stoned Soul Picnic: The Best of Laura Nyro

-Stoned Soul Picnic: The Best of Laura Nyro is the second retrospective album by Bronx-born musician Laura Nyro and the most comprehensive overview of her work to date.
+Stoned Soul Picnic: The Best of Laura Nyro is the second retrospective album by American musician Laura Nyro and the most comprehensive overview of her work to date.

 It was the last album Nyro released during her lifetime, and she died from ovarian cancer less than two months after its release.
 The two-disc set combines highlights from all of her studio albums, as well as some rarities and previously unreleased live songs recorded in 1993 and 1994.
 Music journalist Paul Zollo's interview with Nyro makes up the liner notes, along with a Nyro biography and song details.

 Overview

 Stoned Soul Picnic: The Best of Laura Nyro came about in 1996 when the Legacy imprint of Columbia Records requested a single-disc overview of Nyro's work.
 However, that would have concentrated on her earlier material, and Nyro was adamant that a full career overview should be achieved.

 Nyro oversaw the production of the album, and made the track selection her final artistic project.
 The first disc collects some of her finest and most well-known material from 1966 to 1970, while the second disc concentrates on her later career.